Uniform

 - Navy blue long pants with school logo

-- School Beanie or plain black or navy blue beanie (optional, winter only)
+- School beanie or plain black or navy beanie (optional, winter only)

 - Navy blue long pants with school logo

-(no jandals or boots for anyone.
-No sports shoes with colour other than black) - PE Top (royal blue or house colours) compulsory and black shorts
+(No jandals or boots.
+No sports shoes with colours other than black) - PE top (royal blue or house colours) – compulsory, with black shorts

-- School hat / cap or plain black or navy blue cap (optional)
+- School hat/cap or plain black or navy cap (optional)

-- School beanie or plain black or navy blue beanie (optional, winter only)
+- School beanie or plain black or navy beanie (optional, winter only)

 Personal appearance and grooming will adhere to the following guidelines: